mohammadawwad/Personal-Website/README.md

-Reminder for self to add my latest projects to the site and upload projects to YouTube
+Reminder for self to add my latest projects to the site and upload projects to YouTube, create cover images and upload to LinkedIn as well